felixp7/basic-interpreter/tinycat-basic/README.md

 ----------

 Java always displays numbers with at least 6 digits of precision.
 It seems to be a bug in `String.format()`.

+Python always displays numbers with *at most* six digits of precision -- the exact opposite bug!